Nursing Admission Requirements

 - Course materials including syllabus, care plans, and policies,

-- Cost of eLearning program from Evolve/Reach and,
+- Cost of eLearning resources from Evolve/Reach and,

 - Criminal background check and drug screening are at the expense of the student.